jlperona/bart-hourly-dataset-parser/README.md

 * Richmond - Warm Springs / South Fremont
 * Warm Springs / South Fremont - Daly City

-These lines run to Warm Springs at mutually exclusive times.
-This is due to a shortage of trains.
+At one point, these lines ran to Warm Springs at mutually exclusive times due to a shortage of trains.
-As the Fleet of the Future continues to arrive, this time change should eventually disappear.
+The time change eventually disappeared.
 No changes need to be made to graph files to account for this.
 The lines run between the same stations, so there is only one shortest path to take.